 This all links to the consumers lifestyle and puts the product firmly in the mind of its target consumer.

 Cerveza Oceanica Beer

-As I mentioned above, illustrations can take many forms and Cerveza Oceanica have moulded there illustration around where they come from and the natural ingredients they use.
+As I mentioned above, illustrations can take many forms and Cerveza Oceanica have moulded their illustration around where they come from and the natural ingredients they use.

-Based in Uruguay the packaging is meant to evoke a sense of being in a natural environment by the sea.
-Exactly where you would spot all these illustrates animals and plants on the packaging.
-They have a lovely cut out effect which gives it a simple and clean look.
+Based in Uruguay, the packaging is meant to evoke a sense of being in a natural environment by the sea, which is exactly where you would spot all of these illustrations!

-Oceanica show how you can really illuminate your brand values through your packaging.
-Drawing people to your messaging and mission along with your stand out design.
+Oceanica show how you can really illuminate your brand values through your packaging, and draw people to your mission with a stand-out design.